supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     <img src="/images/2021/rejection_emails.png" alt="boilerplate recycled text in every rejection email"
     	title="Love to see 'regret to be inform you'"/> There is no useful feedback in any of these emails.
-Still, my self-loathing would activate every single time - "ah yes I too regret to be informed that I will obviously die unemployed and vilified as a skill-less con artist."
+Still, my self-loathing would activate every single time - "Ah yes I too regret to be informed that I will obviously die unemployed and vilified as a skill-less con artist."

     That's it.
 Those are the three steps.
 Make sure to avoid the **do not**'s, those can be tricky.
 But honesly, there is no other way to successfully (legally?) seek employment.